KRR-SU/SMTI-TPLP-2021/README.md

 ## Gurobi

-Under '/Gurobi' we provide our ILP implementation to solve Max Card SMTI.
+Under '/Gurobi' we provide our implementation of the ILP model introduced by Kwanashie and Manlove (2014) to solve Max Card SMTI.

 * Preliminaries <br />
     - gurobipy must be installed.  \